 A cost benefit analysis covering the entire maritime community, i.e. VHF coast stations, commercial shipping, recreational boating, ports, harbours and marinas etc

 The benefit is the increase in the availability of voice channels; four digital channels can replace one analogue channel.
 In the case where there are already limited voice channel resources, and where voice channels currently in use may not be available in the future, improving the spectrum efficiency of those channels that are left maybe the only option available.
+If sufficient existing voice channels can be migrated to digital, this could also free up spectrum for additional data services (localised VDES for instance).

-Experience in the land mobile industry has shown that there is a small initial increased cost for digital equipment, but that quickly returns to close to that of the original analogue equipment.
+Experience in the land mobile industry has shown that there is a small initial increased cost for digital equipment, but that quickly returns to close to that of the original analogue equipment as digital implementations are more amenable to cost reduction through higher levels of integration and higher volumes.
 The marine market can take advantage of the existing knowledge base in the mature land mobile digital market to mitigate any cost increases.

 The relative merits of TDMA vs. FDMA (e.g. in terms of frequency spectrum efficiency)

 CML has products in both markets so we have no commercial bias either way, and in each case, in their own environment, both schemes will achieve effectively the same spectral efficiency – ie: one voice channel in 6.25kHz of radio bandwidth.
-For systems that employ a centralised repeater or controller, then there are some commercial and engineering benefits in a TDMA system, however these are negated by its poorer performance in a system with no centralised controller or timing reference, such as two ships communicating at sea.
+For systems that employ a centralised repeater or controller, then there are some commercial and engineering benefits in a TDMA system, however these are negated by its significantly poorer performance in a system with no centralised controller or timing reference, such as two ships communicating at sea and potential interference between them.
 In the case of FDMA, the system functions much as the current analogue voice FM system does, it will work equally well in terms of spectrum efficiency in a peer-to-peer system at sea or in a repeater controlled system close to land.
 The absence of a fixed timing controller also means that the FDMA system does not have range limitations forced on it by the digital protocol, unlike TDMA where the propagation delays have to be taken into account in the protocol design to limit interference from one slot to another.

 Management of co-existence of digital and analogue channels